Garden jobs for July

 Water, water, water

-Now don’t go drowning your plants, leaving the soil dripping and stripped of essential nutrients or even worse, waterlogged resulting in root rot – but don’t let them dry out either!
+Now, don’t go drowning your plants, leaving the soil dripping and stripped of essential nutrients or even worse, waterlogged resulting in root rot – but don’t let them dry out either!
 Warm, dry, long days can dry out plants quickly so check daily by feeling if the soil is dry around an inch deep.
 If the soil isn’t moist – give it a good watering allowing the water to reach the roots helping them to establish and become strong.
-Hardier plants are more drought tolerant so can be watered less frequently.
+Hardier plants are more drought tolerant so they can be watered less frequently.

-Adding a mulch to the base of your plant can help retain moisture for longer reducing evaporation during hot, dry spells.
+Adding a mulch to the base of your plant can help retain moisture for longer, reducing evaporation during hot, dry spells.
 Watering early morning or late evening also helps reduce evaporation and allows water to get reach the roots.

-Weed control for major toms
+Weed control

 Weeds grow fast at this time of year so it’s important to stay on top of them before they get out of control.
 Weeds growing in pots or borders with the plants you actually want to grow will be taking up essential nutrients, water and root space so be sure to keep an eye out for them.